Hermann von Hanneken (soldier): Interbellum

 After the war, in 1918, von Hanneken was among the officers who joined the German Reichswehr.
-Then he took a job in Reichswehr Ministry where he was the next year.
-Then from 1924 to 1927 he was transferred to Reichwaffenamt (materiel command).
-From 1927 he led troops as a company commander, and it continued until in 1930 when he was promoted to Major.
-Three years later he was again promoted to Oberstleutnant.
-From 1935 he had command of a regiment and was thus promoted to Oberst.
+Then he took a job in the Reichswehr Ministry where he was the next year.
+Then from 1924 to 1927, he was transferred to Reichwaffenamt (materiel command).
+From 1927 he led troops as a company commander, and it continued until in 1930 when he was promoted to major.
+Three years later he was again promoted to oberstleutnant.
+From 1935, he had command of a regiment and was thus promoted to oberst.

 A year later, in 1936, he was transferred to Heereswaffenamt (materiel command), where he became Chief of Staff.
+He was considered a protege of Hermann Göring, from when Goering was choosing who was in charge of the Four-Year Plan.
 On 3 July 1937, he became responsible for the purchase of iron and steel.
 On 1 September 1939 he was appointed Head of Section II (Industrial) in the ministry of commercial.
 In 1940 he received the position as vice Secretary of State.
-That same year he was promoted to Generalleutnant and in 1941 he was General der Infanterie.
+That same year he was promoted to generalleutnant and in 1941 he was General der Infanterie.